 Market in connection with the Transactions).
 If the Approval is not obtained at the Stockholder Meeting and the Purchaser elects to exercise the Waiver Right, then it shall deliver to the Company a notice (the "Notice") of such election at any time from and after the date the Stockholder Meeting commences until the date that is two calendar weeks after the conclusion of the Stockholder Meeting, and the closing of the purchase and sale of the Reduced Shares shall occur within five Trading Days after the later of (A) the date of the Notice, and (B) the date on which all conditions set forth in this Section 3.2 have been satisfied or waived.
-If the Purchaser exercises the Waiver Right in accordance with this Section 3.2(a)(ii) and the other terms and conditions of this Agreement, then all references in this Agreement to (1) "Shares" shall be deemed to refer to the Reduced Shares, (2) "Closing" and "Closing Date" shall be deemed to refer to the closing of the purchase and sale of the Reduced Shares pursuant to this Agreement and the date thereof, respectively, and (3) "Purchase Price" shall be deemed to refer to an amount equal to the product of the Per Share Purchase Price and the number of Reduced Shares.
+If the Purchaser exercises the Waiver Right in accordance with this Section 3.2(a)(ii) and the other terms and conditions of this Agreement, then all references in this Agreement to (1) "Shares" shall be deemed to refer to the Reduced Shares pursuant to this Agreement and the date thereof, respectively, and (3) "Purchase Price" shall be deemed to refer to an amount equal to the product of the Per Share Purchase Price and the number of Reduced Shares.